Nope – this is not about Men Without Hats’ one hit wonder, but we can definitely dance if we want to.

 I love how the beat penetrates my pores, taking over my body, forcing complete surrender, chained to the rhythm (because Katy P, obvs).

-I love how the right song grabs my feels so tightly that I don’t have anywhere to go but along with it.
+I love how the right song grabs my feels so tight that I don’t have anywhere to go but along with it.
 As I write, I’m at Java House, bumping to a Spotify playlist, dancing in my chair.
 I’m that person, and I don’t care.
 My body and the beat have a tough time not going together.

 Dancing is my ultimate “let go.”
 Yoga focuses on this through breathing, but I have a tendency to hold my breath (LOL doing that wrong).
 When I dance, everything falls away.
 My body talks.
 I step outside self-judgment, and I let loose.